tarwn/lessthandot-hugo/blogs/content/posts/2011-12-22-continuous-delivery-dashboard-qa-and.md

 ## The Dashboard

-Early on in the project I found a “Build Pipeline” plugin for Jenkins and started looking into it.
+Early on in the project I found a "Build Pipeline" plugin for Jenkins and started looking into it.
 Before finding this, I was expecting I would have to write my own dashboard for visualization and triggering manual deployments.
-Luckily [Centrum Systems][3] has already done the hard work for us in creating and making available the “Build Pipeline” plugin.
+Luckily [Centrum Systems][3] has already done the hard work for us in creating and making available the "Build Pipeline" plugin.

-As with other plugins, the “Build Pipeline” plugin is available through the “Available Plugins” menu in Jenkins.
-This plugin is what's known as a “View” plugin.
+As with other plugins, the "Build Pipeline" plugin is available through the "Available Plugins" menu in Jenkins.
+This plugin is what's known as a "View" plugin.
 It allows us to generate a new view of the build data on our dashboard, then layers additional functionality and available configuration values into the jobs.

 The configuration instructions on [the Build Pipeline Plugin page][4] provide all the information that is necessary to get started.